Our sense of self-worth is the single most important determinant of the health, abundance, and joy we allow into our lives.Dan Millman

 No outside forces can make you accept that you are good enough.
 It has to come from inside you.Tweet

-Some other aspects not to define your self-worth by, include; your appearance, grades, social media following, your work and education achievements, and other people’s opinions.
+Other things that should not define your self-worth include; your appearance, childhood, grades, social media following, your work and education achievements, and other people’s opinions.
 You should stop comparing yourself with other people and instead focus on what makes you feel fulfilled.

 Read Also: 4 Types of Wealth: Can You Achieve Them All?